NextFTC/NextFTC-Docs/src/nextftc/hardware/drivetrain-commands/holonomic.md

 > by
 > an angle measurement equivalent to the global heading of the robot.

+> In both robot-centric and field-centric modes we negate `leftStickY`.
+This is
+> a common FTC convention because gamepads report a negative Y when the stick is
+> pushed forward and a positive Y when it’s pulled back.
+Use the `.negate`
+> helper (for example `Gamepads.gamepad1.leftStickY.negate`) to apply this
+> adjustment.

 ## Usage

 First, we need to create the motors.
 Let's create variables for them: